-The ALMA online software selects a bandpass calibrator based on the latest flux measurement, so that a SNR of $50\sigma$ per antenna and 128 MHz bandwidth can be achieved.
-If a suitable calibrator cannot be found, the online software may relax the threshold down to a SNR of $\sim 14$ .
-With these criteria, spectral dynamic range can be calculated as $\text{SNR} \times \sqrt{2} \times \sqrt{N(N-1)/2} \times \sqrt{\Delta\nu/128}$ MHz, where a factor of $\sqrt{2}$ is arisen by two orthogonal polarizations, N is the number of antennas, and $\Delta\nu$ is the desired frequency resolution.
-For example, we get a spectral dynamic range of $\sim 830$ with SNR of $50\sigma$ , 20 km s-1 velocity resolution at observation frequency of 300 GHz, and 43 antennas.
-Please see Table 2 of the ALMA Primer (available off the Science Portal) for the relation between velocity resolution and channel width.
+The ALMA online software selects a bandpass calibrator based on the latest flux measurement so that a SNR of 50σ per antenna and 128 MHz bandwidth can be achieved.
+If a suitable calibrator cannot be found, the online software may relax the threshold down to a SNR of ~ 14 .
+With these criteria, spectral dynamic range can be calculated as SNR $\times \sqrt{2} \times \sqrt{N(N-1)/2} \times \sqrt{\Delta\nu/128}$ MHz, where the factor of $\sqrt{2}$ arises from the two orthogonal polarizations, N is the number of antennas, and $\Delta\nu$ is the desired frequency resolution.
+For example, we get a spectral dynamic range of ~ 830 with SNR of 50σ and $20~{\rm km~s^{-1}}$ velocity resolution at an observation frequency of 300 GHz and with 43 antennas.
+See Table 2 of the ALMA Science Primer (available on the Science Portal) for the relation between velocity resolution and channel width.

 There are two steps in obtaining the relative bandpass calibration.
-First, the temporal phase variations over the bandpass scan, (see Equation 10.4) is determined by averaging the bandpass source over most of each spw, for each time stamp $t_k$ .
-An example of these phase changes a scan is shown in Figure 10.4.
+First, the temporal phase variations over the bandpass scan (see Equation 10.4) are determined by averaging the bandpass source over most of each spw, for each time stamp t_k .
+An example of these phase changes over a scan is shown in Figure 10.4.

 After temporal phase variations over the bandpass scan are removed, the second step determines the bandpass amplitude and phase dependence for all channels in each spw/polarization.
 The bandpass solutions are usually normalized to average amplitude 1.0 and phase 0.0 for each spw.
 An example showing the bandpass solution for four antennas at Band 9 is given in Figures 10.5 and 10.6.
 This typical bandpass shape is relatively flat to about 3% and 8° over the 2 GHz width, often with a channel to channel rms of about 1% and 1°.
 Occasionally (however, not in the example shown), there may be a significant phase slope that was not removed during the antenna integration calibrations which will be removed with the bandpass calibration.
 The 200 MHz-width ripples in the bandpass have several possible causes related to small signal path reflections in the antenna structure and in the electronics.
 They are stable with time, however.
-Finally, at the edges of many spws, significant amplitude departures occur and are generally flagged.
-In this example, the ALMA Pipeline task hifa\bandpassflag flagged channels 0-9 and 123-127 for all antennas/spws.